victorliu-sq/PaperWriting/BambooSMP.md

     \item Identify the sole unmatched man to proceed with the sequential algorithm.
 \end{enumerate}

-To determine if only one man remains unmatched, the variable`unmatchedNum` is initialized to zero.
-The ID of the unmatched man, unmatchedID, is set to the sum of the IDs of all men, \frac{n(n+1)}{2}.
+To determine if only one man remains unmatched, one variable named`unmatchedNum` is initialized to zero.
+The ID of the unmatched man, `unmatchedID`, is set to the sum of the IDs of all men, \frac{n(n+1)}{2}.
 Both variables, unmatchedNum and unmatchedID, will be reinitialized prior to each launch of the IdentifyUnmatchedManKernel.

 Within IdentifyUnmatchedManKernel, each CUDA thread assesses the rank of a woman’s current partner by referencing the partnerRank data structure, which is stored on the primary GPU and integral to the execution of BambooKernel.

 If a woman’s partner rank is n+1, the thread atomically increments unmatchedNum to account for the presence of an unmatched man.

-Conversely, if the woman is paired, her partner’s ID—retrieved from her preference list at the corresponding rank—is atomically subtracted from `unmatchedID` to pinpoint the ID of the unmatched man.
+Otherwise, her partner’s ID—retrieved from her preference list at the corresponding rank—is atomically subtracted from `unmatchedID` to pinpoint the ID of the unmatched man.

 To prepare for the potential sequential proposing process following the execution of IdentifyUnmatchedManKernel, an additional set of PartnerRank and Next data structures are allocated on the secondary GPU.
 Each CUDA thread within the IdentifyUnmatchedManKernel is responsible for reading an entry from these data structures on the primary GPU and duplicating it into the corresponding structures on the secondary GPU.

 These calculations are iteratively executed on the secondary GPU until the number of unmatched men is confirmed to be less than or equal to one.

 If the count of unmatched men reduces to one, it implies that all IDs of the other n - 1 matched men have been subtracted from unmatchedID, thereby precisely identifying the sole unmatched man.
-Following this identification, necessary data structures on the device will be copied into the host system and then the LAProposalProcedure can be invoked, passing the unmatched man’s ID as an argument to finalize the remaining sequential proposing process.
+Following this identification, the relevant data structures on the device will be transferred to the host system.
+This transfer enables the invocation of the LAProposalProcedure, passing the unmatched man’s ID as an argument, to finalize the remaining sequential proposing process.

 On the other hand, If the count of unmatched men drops to zero without ever reaching one, it indicates that BambooKernel already completes, thus eliminating the need for further sequential execution.